America's Voice En Español »

 Additionally, Trump signed an unprecedented executive order attempting to block refugee resettlements by requiring written approval from cities and states before refugees can be resettled.
 However, local officials and residents alike have demonstrated that they want refugees to be resettled in their area.
 Utah’s Republican Governor, Gary Herbert, responded to Trump’s move by sending a letter calling for more refugees to be settled in his state.
 And when the County Commission in Burleigh County, North Dakota, was poised to be the first to reject refugees under the new executive order, residents turned out en masse and persuaded the Commission to open the county to refugees.

 Here are a few of the consequences of the Administration’s changes to our refugee policies:

-The Trump Administration’s assault on asylum and refugee resettlement has only been one plank in its broader attack on pathways for “legal” immigration.
-They have also slowed the legalization process for immigrants already in the U.S. who are trying to obtain permanent status or citizenship, thereby making it harder for people who have the right to be in the country to stay.
+The Trump Administration’s assault on asylum and refugee resettlement has only been one plank in its broader attack on “legal” immigration.
+(We should remember that seeking asylum is a legal process recognized under domestic and international law.)
+The Trump Administration has also slowed the legalization process for immigrants already in the U.S. who are trying to obtain permanent status or citizenship, thereby making it harder for people who have the right to be in the country to stay.